 Have you ever dreamed of an escape to the Land Down Under on a carefree vacation?
 It is a land renowned for its untamed nature, vibrant cities and easygoing attitude of welcoming citizens.
 However, be mindful of the fact that the Australian continent comes with steep prices in every respect, and be financially prepared before you embark for its shores.

 Going to the far side of the world seems like the ultimate escapade and, if you know exactly what you want, you can turn this fantasy into reality.
-Therefore, without further ado, here are the ten best summer holiday spots in Australia for your consideration.
+We’re here to give you some ideas on where to go exploring once you get there.
+Whether you’re heading down to Aussie on a working holiday, a gap year, or just a good old fashioned holiday, here are the ten best summer holiday spots in Australia for your consideration.

 10. Canberra, Australian Capital Territory

 If you ever thought about visiting Australia, why not start off with the continent’s capital?
 With its expansive and meticulously planned cityscape, Canberra is bound to be one of the quaintest yet most breathtaking urban areas you have ever visited.

 You really have to spend some time on its streets to truly appreciate the lengths to which urban planning and design has gone to create an aesthetically pleasing modern metropolis that harkens back to classical Greek architecture.